Hampdane History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Hampdane is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Hampdane family once lived in the village of Hampton in the dioceses of Worcester, Hereford, London, Exeter, and Lichford.
+Another source notes "there are at least thirteen parishes of this name in England, representing the the Dioceses of Worcester, London, Hereford, Oxford, Exeter, and Lichfield."

 Early Origins of the Hampdane family